cyrusimap/cyrus-imapd/doc/source/imap/admin/commands.rst

     commands/mupdate-loadgen.pl
     commands/proxyd
     commands/rehash

-.. translatesieve better version of convert-sieve (does this make convert-sieve obsolete?)]
+    commands/cvt_cyrusdb_all
+    commands/cyr_userseen
+    commands/dohash
+    commands/undohash
+    commands/upgradesieve
+    commands/sieveshell

     commands/translatesieve
-    commands/convert-sieve.pl

-..  this is just the template for new command files so it obeys man and html formatting.

     commands/template

+..  commands/template: this is just the template for new command files so it obeys man and html formatting.
+.. translatesieve better version of convert-sieve (does this make convert-sieve obsolete?)]